GA-NIFS: Black hole and host galaxy properties of two z$\simeq$6.8 quasars from the NIRSpec IFU: Data, Reduction, and Analysis

 \subsubsection{Quasar Subtraction}

 In order to fully understand our quasar--host systems, we decompose the observed emission into its various components.
+The aim is to subtract the bright unresolved flux from the quasar, revealing the extended narrow line emission from the host galaxy.

 The full cube contains broad line emission from the quasar's broad-line region (BLR) surrounding the black hole, for example from the \ha\ and \hb\ lines.
 The BLR is spatially unresolved at these redshifts, and thus this broad line emission is spread spatially according to the PSF of the instrument.
-The IFU cube also contains narrow line emission, for example from \oiii\ as well as the \ha\ and \hb\ lines which also have a strong broad component.
+In our BLR Quasar Subtraction method (see below), we subtract this BLR component from the cube.
+The remaining flux in the cube is narrow line emission, for example from \oiii\ as well as the \ha\ and \hb\ lines which also have a strong broad component.
 This narrow emission is emitted both by the quasar's narrow line region (NLR), photoionized by the AGN and shocks, as well as gas throughout the extended host galaxy (and any companion galaxies) which is photoionized by star formation.
-While the NLR can be extended, significant NLR emission is produced by the central region surrounding the AGN that is spatially unresolved, and so a component of the narrow line emission will also be spread by the PSF shape.
-To understand the true spatial extent and kinematics of the narrow emission, and not be biased by the emission being spread by the PSF shape, we subtract this narrow unresolved flux from our cube.
-This narrow-line subtraction will also be useful for determining more accurate star formation properties, as this central subtracted emission is photoionized by the AGN.
+While the NLR can be spatially extended, significant NLR emission is produced by the spatially unresolved central region surrounding the AGN, and so this component will clearly trace out the PSF shape.
+To understand the true spatial extent and kinematics of the extended narrow line emission, and not be biased by the bright unresolved NLR emission, we subtract this narrow unresolved flux from our cube.
+This is our Narrow \& Broad (N\&B) Quasar Subtraction, as detailed below.\\

 To separate the host and quasar emission, we use the code \textrm{QDeblend3D} \citep{Husemann2013,Husemann2014}, which uses the relative strength of quasar broad lines in each spaxel to map out the spatial PSF.
 This strategy allows us to use the specific quasar observation to create an accurate PSF model, instead of relying on an external observation of a known point source (i.e. star) or a theoretical PSF model.
 The spatial PSF varies with the precise position of the source on the detectors, the general position on the sky, and time, so matching the PSF of our specific observations with a PSF observation or model is less precise than the broad line model we can create here.
 This methodology has successfully been used for IFU observations of lower-redshift quasar host galaxies \citep[e.g.][]{Husemann2013,Husemann2014,Vayner2014,Kakkad2020}.